From Vancouver to Toronto to Montréal and all around, we love visiting Canada both in the summer and the winter!

 In Québec, you've got the incredible Saguenay-lac-Saint-Jean, which sees an average of 93 days of snow a year, the storybook city of Québec City, the capital city of Montréal, and the famous Mont Tremblant among other cool spots all around.
 Don't forget to get poutine here - this is the province where it all began!

 Another of our favorites is Nova Scotia.
 In the summer, plan a road trip and get to know the different towns like Halifax and Lunenburg.
-If you can, plan your trip around the Spirited Away Festival in August!

 And of course, don't miss the underrated Winnipeg in the province of Manitoba.